itsjunetime/smserver/README.md

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

-## Acknowledged Issues
-- Occasionally, after sending a text, the wrong conversation will move to the top of the conversation list in the web interface.

 ### To file an issue:
 Please include the following information: